venomix666/DOSDEMO/README.md

 ## Effects

 ### Fire
-A simple fire effect with some horizontal impact on the seed lines to make it more interesting.
+A simple fire effect with some horizontal offset on the seed lines to make it more interesting.

 ![fire_000](https://github.com/user-attachments/assets/8ff3ccd0-154b-4b8e-8a3e-e7aefc042f7b)